 Your dog might not want to eat with nasal congestion because it can be painful when they try to eat or drink with their noses blocked up.
 If no other signs are present, this could be a temporary symptom, but if it lasts for longer than three days, you should bring them to the vet.

 A head tilt is when your dog holds their head at an angle, tilting it to one side.
 This means there is a problem with one of the ears or the neck muscles controlling movement.
 Head tilts can also result from nasal congestion, however.
-If your dog is tilting their head to one side and there are no other symptoms, then you should bring them to a vet just in case it is something serious.
+If your dog is tilting their head to one side and there are no other symptoms, you should bring them to a vet just in case it is serious.